 A wide range of astronomical observations suggest that all the visible stars and galaxies are immersed in a cloud of invisible matter.
 The existence of a large amount of non luminous matter has been inferred from gravitational effects since 1930.
-It’s nature, however, still remains a deep mistery.
+Its nature, however, still remains a deep mistery.
 To directly detect dark matter and identify its nature is one of the greatest goals in modern physics.

 Composite image of the Bullet cluster.
 The distributions of hot gas (red) and dark matter (blue) are superimposed to the optical image.
+Credits: NASA.

 Elementary particles that arise naturally in theories beyond the Standard Model of Particle Physics are among the proposed solutions to the Dark Matter “puzzle”.